 From time to time, the Company may be involved in litigation relating to claims arising out of operations in the normal course of business.
-As of March 31, 2024, other than as set forth below, there were no pending or threatened lawsuits that could reasonably be expected to have a material effect on the results of the Company's consolidated operations.
+As of June 30, 2024, other than as set forth below, there were no pending or threatened lawsuits that could reasonably be expected to have a material effect on the results of the Company's consolidated operations.
 There are no proceedings in which the Company is a party and any of the Company's directors, officers or affiliates is an adverse party or has a material interest adverse to the Company's interest.

 On January 31, 2022, the Company entered into an Arrangement Agreement (the "GGH Arrangement Agreement") with Goodness Growth Holdings, Inc. ("GGH"), pursuant to which it agreed to acquire all of the issued and outstanding equity interests of GGH in exchange for equity interests in the Company, subject to the conditions set forth in the GGH Arrangement Agreement.
 On October 13, 2022, the Company provided written notice to GGH of GGH's breach of the GGH Arrangement Agreement and exercised the Company's termination rights under the GGH Arrangement Agreement.
 On October 21, 2022, GGH filed suit against the Company in the Supreme Court of British Columbia alleging that the Company breached (i) the GGH Arrangement Agreement through, among other things, the purported wrongful repudiation of the GGH Arrangement Agreement, (ii) the duty of good faith, and (iii) the duty of honest performance in contract.
 In addition, on November 14, 2022, the Company filed a counterclaim asserting that GGH owes it a termination fee in the amount of \$14,875, or alternatively, the reimbursement of out-of-pocket fees and expenses of up to \$3,000 as a result of our termination of the GGH Arrangement Agreement, which was based upon our belief that GGH breached covenants and representations in the GGH Arrangement Agreement and the occurrence of other termination events.
 GGH filed a response to such counterclaim on December 7, 2022, in which GGH denied it was obligated to pay any termination fee or transaction expenses.
-As of March 31, 2024, both the Company and GGH are engaged in ongoing discovery efforts.
-Please see Note 17 - Subsequent Events for an update on this matter.
-The Company can provide no guarantees or assurances that it will prevail or settle this lawsuit or its counterclaim on favorable terms, if at all, and an adverse outcome could have a material adverse effect on its business, results of operations and financial condition.
+As of June 30, 2024, both the Company and GGH are engaged in ongoing discovery efforts.